bepronetwork/grants-program/WorldBox.md

 ### Team's experience

 Suspended Animation - In business since 2003.
-Hundreds of TV projects both local and interantional.
+Hundreds of TV projects both local and international.
 Full work history available on request.
 A broad cross section of work can be found in our showreels. https://vimeo.com/user3710422

 Touch Foundry - In business since 2010.
 Massive worldwide footprint.
 Please see our website for details https://touchfoundry.co.za/our-story/

 9mm films - In business since 2005.
 Hundreds of TV projects both local and international.
 Full work history available on request.
-Please chekout our Vimeo for a broad crosssection of our work https://vimeo.com/9mmfilms
+Please checkout our Vimeo channel for a broad crosssection of our work https://vimeo.com/9mmfilms

 One Nation Studios.
 In Business since 2012.
 Hundreds of TV projects both local and international.
-Please see out site for details of our exstencive body of work. https://www.onenationstudios.co.za/
+Please see out site for details of our extensive body of work. https://www.onenationstudios.co.za/

 ### Team Code Repos